-1H SBCCC 200.9 Expenditure of State Funds Prohibited: Athletics

-Colleges shall not use State funds to create, support, maintain, or operate an intercollegiate, club, or intramural athletics program.
+1H SBCCC 200.9 Expenditure of State Funds Prohibited: Athletics intercollegiate, club, or intramural athletics program.
 Athletic programs may only be supported by student activity fees or other non-State funding sources that are authorized for that purpose.
 Intercollegiate athletics programs shall be operated consistent with 1B SBCCC 600.99.